apcave/acoustic-calcs/README.md

 The scripts install;

-- They clone the project into the directory where they run.
+- Git and clone the project into the directory where they run.
 - Python, setup a virtual environment install the required packages.
-- gcc and gfortan for compiling the fortran code into a python module.
+- gcc and gfortan (ninja) for compiling the fortran code into a python module.
 - PostgreSQL a server is installed on the local machine and the database is intialialised.
 - Minor utilites and further scripts in the respository directory.